 Many organisations have a defined project life cycle with gate reviews.
 In a gate review the project team and sponsor present progress against criteria defined by the project life cycle to a steering group.
 And the group decides whether the project can pass through the gate.

-Gate reviews are not buy-in activities, if you need to engage your stakeholders you must do so before the review.
-Gate reviews exist to protect the organisation from poor projects.
-If the project team cannot show they are fulfilling the requirements of the project (time, cost and quality), the steering group may cancel or pause the project or allow limited actions while the team addresses issues.
+Gate reviews do not seek buy-in.
+If you need to engage your stakeholders, you must do so before the review.
+Gate reviews exist to protect the business from poor projects.
+If the steering group believes the project is not delivering its goals, it may cancel or pause the project.

 I deplore meetings for the sake of meetings.
-The following reviews all bring value to a project, but we should use them appropriately:
+The following reviews bring value to a project, when used appropriately:

 - Audit – reviewing a project systematically against the requirements of a standard or procedure.

-- Post-Project Review – takes place after handover and generates lessons learnt and good practice for future projects.
-Ideally, improvements are built into local practice.
+- Post-Project Review – generates lessons learnt and good practice for future projects.